finos/symphony-wdk/docs/architecture.md

       user-id: ${variables.userId}
 ```

-While the `user-id` attribute is a number, in order to support the usage of variables we must also allow for strings to
+While the API to get a user takes a number as the user id, in the JSON schema we still declare `user-id` to be of types
-be used in the JSON Schema.
+number **and** string to support the usage of variables as shown above.